-Mr T brought his complaint to this service in July 2021.
+Mr B brought his complaint to this service in October 2020.

-Options informed us that Mr T's complaint had been brought out of time and was one our Service cannot consider.
+Options informed us that Mr B's complaint had been brought out of time and was one our Service cannot consider.
 It doesn't consent to our investigation.

-Mr T had signed a declaration "confirming he had read, understood and accepted that he would be losing a secure pension for life by transferring,,, that the decision was his and did not hold Options UK liable for the decisions he was making to transfer".
+Mr B had signed a declaration in January 2013 "confirming he had read, understood and accepted that he would be losing a secure pension for life by transferring,,, that the decision was his and did not hold Options UK liable for the decisions he was making to transfer".

-Mr T's SIPP application was received in May 2012.
-His complaint to Options wasn't made until April 2021.
+Mr B's SIPP application was signed in January 2013.
+His complaint to Options wasn't made until July 2020.
 That's longer than the six years allowed under our rules.

-Options says Mr T was aware in May 2012 (when he signed paperwork) that he was losing a secure pension and may suffer a loss as a result.
-As a result, Mr T should have known that he had cause to complain at the time and that's more than three years before he did so.
+Options says Mr B was aware on 30 January 2013 (when he signed paperwork) that he was losing a secure pension and may suffer a loss as a result.
+As a result, Mr B should have known that he had cause to complain at the time and that's more than three years before he did so.
+As such our rules do not permit us to investigate Mr B's complaint.

-Our investigator considered Mr T's complaint.
-They thought that it had been brought in time.
+Our investigator considered Mr B's complaint.
+She thought that it had been brought in time.